-The stock market in general, and the Nasdaq Global Select Market and biotechnology companies in particular, have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of these companies, including very recently in connection with the ongoing COVID-19 pandemic, which has resulted in decreased stock prices for many companies notwithstanding the lack of a fundamental change in their underlying business models or prospects.
-Broad market and industry factors, including potentially worsening economic conditions and other adverse effects or developments relating to the ongoing COVID-19 pandemic, may negatively affect the market price of our common stock, regardless of our actual operating performance.
+The stock market in general, and the Nasdaq Global Select Market and biotechnology companies in particular, have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of these companies, which has resulted in decreased stock prices for many companies notwithstanding the lack of a fundamental change in their underlying business models or prospects.
+Broad market and industry factors, including the ongoing armed conflict between Russia and Ukraine, supply chain disruptions, rising inflation and interest rate increases, recent and potential future disruptions in access to bank deposits or lending, commitments due to bank failures and potentially worsening economic conditions and other adverse effects or developments relating to the ongoing COVID-19 pandemic, may negatively affect the market price of our common stock, regardless of our actual operating performance.
 The realization of any of the above risks or any of a broad range of other risks, including those described in this section, could have a significant and material adverse impact on the market price of our common stock.

 In addition, in the past, stockholders have initiated class action lawsuits against pharmaceutical and biotechnology companies following periods of volatility in the market prices of these companies' stock.
-Such litigation, if instituted against us, could cause us to incur substantial costs and divert management's attention and resources from our business.
+This risk is especially relevant for us because pharmaceutical and biotechnology companies have experienced significant stock volatility in recent years.
+Recently, multiple plaintiffs' law firms publicly issued announcements stating that they are investigating potential securities law claims on behalf of our investors.
+Such litigation, if instituted against us, could cause us to incur substantial costs, subject us to damages or settlement awards and divert management's attention and resources from our business, which could materially harm our reputation, business, financial condition, results of operations and prospects.